snakepowerpoint/SpatialVariability/README.md

 # Quickly Getting Started
 1. Open ```run_edm.r``` in R, and set the working directory ```wd``` to the path where you save the repository.
 2. Open ```config.r``` in R, and change the variables based on different experimental scenarios.
- In this study, we have following four experimental scenarios:
+ In this study, we have the following four experimental scenarios:
 ```
 # First
 dataset = "data_std"